Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

 Then we can bound the compound sum with a product:

 Inserting this into \eqref{eq:timebound} gives the desired result. \end{proof}

-\begin{thm} Consider a quasilocal interaction defined on a graph in $d$ dimensions.
-Suppose we tile the plane with Euclidean boxes, where each box has $3^d-1$ adjacent neighbors.
-Assume $B_1,...,B_m$ are regions each contained within a separate box such that the distance between $B_i$ and any other box is at least $\chi$, where $\mu \chi > \max(\log(2)+d\log(3)+2, \kappa)$, and $S_i\subset B_i$.
-Then the following nested commutator bound holds:
+\begin{thm} Consider a quasi-local interaction defined on a graph in $d$ dimensions.
+Suppose that we tile the plane with Euclidean boxes, where each box has $3^d-1$ adjacent neighbors.
+Assume that $B_1, \ldots ,B_m$ are regions, each contained within a separate box such that the distance between $B_i$ and any other box is at least $\chi$, where $\mu \chi > \max(\log(2)+d\log(3)+2, \kappa)$, and $S_i\subset B_i$.
+Then the nested commutator bound